WHY WE TEST

 The National Catholic Education Association’s Assessment of Catechesis and Religious Education (ACRE) is given to students in grades 5, 8, 11 and 12.
 This test helps schools assess the faith knowledge and attitudes of students in an effort to improve curriculum and instruction.

-ACT Aspire replaces both the Explore test in 7th and 8th grades and the PLAN test in 9th and 10th grade.
-Much like PLAN and EXPLORE they are vertically aligned tests that monitor progress in the context of ACT college readiness.
+ASPIRE and Pre-ACT assessments are vertically aligned tests that monitor progress in the context of ACT college readiness.
 Just like ACT, students take the English, Reading, Writing, Math, and Science.
 Online reporting allows teachers to view readiness benchmarks and national norms for all students.
-Because the ASPIRE tests are reliable predictors of success on the ACT, the results will be used to help students, parents and counselors set goals and to establish their high school program of study.
+Because the tests are reliable predictors of success on the ACT, the results will be used to help students, parents and counselors set goals and to establish their high school program of study.
+The ASPIRE is given in grades 6-8 and Pre-ACT in grades 9-10.

 Based on a set of College Readiness Standards, the ACT is the most widely accepted college entrance test.
 It is taken by 11th and 12th graders to measure academic readiness to make a successful transition to college.
 Students may take the test multiple times in an effort to improve their score, broaden their college options and qualify for scholarships and grants.